dellannie/404-not-found-master/README.md

 Today I complete the 404 challenge from devchallenges.
 To complete this challenge I use only pure CSS.
 No flexbox or grid.
-I spend some extra time learning more about the position propety.
-Even though I had some understanding with position, I wanted to find a way to move things around wihtout always using flexbox.
+I spend some extra time learning more about the position property.
+Even though I had some understanding with position, I wanted to find a way to move things around without always using flexbox.

 ## Screenshots